shivaverma/Angle-Detector/README.md

 ---
 ### Performance

 Network was able to read the angle close to 2.5 degree(average).
-Following is a snippet showing network reading clock.
+Following is a snippet showing network reading the angle.

 <img src=results/sample.png width="300">